Chemical bond: Theories of chemical bonding

 In the (unrealistic) limit of "pure" ionic bonding, electrons are perfectly localized on one of the two atoms in the bond.
 Such bonds can be understood by classical physics.
-The forces between the atoms are characterized by isotropic continuum electrostatic potentials.
-Their magnitude is in simple proportion to the charge difference.
+The force between the atoms depends on isotropic continuum electrostatic potentials.
+The magnitude of the force is in simple proportion to the product of the two ionic charges according to Coulomb's law.

 Covalent bonds are better understood by valence bond (VB) theory or molecular orbital (MO) theory.
 The properties of the atoms involved can be understood using concepts such as oxidation number, formal charge, and electronegativity.
 The electron density within a bond is not assigned to individual atoms, but is instead delocalized between atoms.
 In valence bond theory, bonding is conceptualized as being built up from electron pairs that are localized and shared by two atoms via the overlap of atomic orbitals.
 The concepts of orbital hybridization and resonance augment this basic notion of the electron pair bond.
 In molecular orbital theory, bonding is viewed as being delocalized and apportioned in orbitals that extend throughout the molecule and are adapted to its symmetry properties, typically by considering linear combinations of atomic orbitals (LCAO).
 Valence bond theory is more chemically intuitive by being spatially localized, allowing attention to be focused on the parts of the molecule undergoing chemical change.
 In contrast, molecular orbitals are more "natural" from a quantum mechanical point of view, with orbital energies being physically significant and directly linked to experimental ionization energies from photoelectron spectroscopy.
 Consequently, valence bond theory and molecular orbital theory are often viewed as competing but complementary frameworks that offer different insights into chemical systems.
 As approaches for electronic structure theory, both MO and VB methods can give approximations to any desired level of accuracy, at least in principle.
 However, at lower levels, the approximations differ, and one approach may be better suited for computations involving a particular system or property than the other.

 Unlike the spherically symmetrical Coulombic forces in pure ionic bonds, covalent bonds are generally directed and anisotropic.
 These are often classified based on their symmetry with respect to a molecular plane as sigma bonds and pi bonds.
 In the general case, atoms form bonds that are intermediate between ionic and covalent, depending on the relative electronegativity of the atoms involved.
 Bonds of this type are known as polar covalent bonds.